biomed-AI/SANPRO/README.md

 ## Datasets

-We provide an easy access to the used datasets in the .
+We provide some data demos in the fold named "data_demo".
+The complete dataset can be downloaded via the download link provided in the paper.

 ## Installation